dvreeze/yaidom/docs/someXmlGotchas.rst

 something as mundane as the determination of which whitespace is "ignorable".
 And if you want to prevent that downloading from the internet, be prepared to spend a lot of time to set up proper caching of those DTDs and schemas.

 Fortunately, in practice most XML (out of our control) that we deal with is "reasonably sane".
-On the other hand, the more we control the XML ourselves, the more we can keep it simple.
+Besides, the more we control the XML ourselves, the more we can keep it simple.

 In any case, I prefer to leave many hairy details of dealing with XML to JAXP.
 That's why yaidom has a rather limited scope.